-- The Remuneration Officer supports the Remuneration Control Committee/Supervisory Board in their control function and is continuously involved in the application of remuneration systems as well as new developments or enhancements. - The Human Resources division operates at a specialized level in preparing the structure of the remuneration systems as well as the decisions made by the Board of Managing Directors and carries them out. - The Control Units as defined by Section 2 (9) InstitutsVergV are regularly involved in structuring and monitoring the remuneration systems.
-At LBBW, these comprise the divisions of Compliance, Financial Controlling, Group Auditing, Human Resources, Group Risk Controlling and the entirety of Risk Management. - Managers apply the instruments provided for performance management and remuneration as part of their leadership and management role.
+- The Remuneration Officer supports the Remuneration Control Committee/Supervisory Board in their control function and is continuously involved in the application of remuneration systems as well as new developments or enhancements.
+In addition, the Remuneration Officer is informed about the development of new/updating of existing remuneration systems at the subsidiaries. - The Human Resources division operates at a specialized level in preparing the structure of the remuneration systems as well as the decisions made by the Board of Managing Directors and carries them out. - The control units within the meaning of Section 2 Para.
+9 of the Remuneration Regulation for Institutions are regularly included in the structuring and monitoring of the remuneration systems.
+At LBBW, these are Compliance, Financial Controlling, Group Auditing, Human Resources, Group Risk Controlling and all of Risk Management. - Executives utilize the performance management and remuneration tools provided as part of their leadership and management role.